fritogotlayed/mdsCloudCli/README.md

 * `npm link` -- sets up your terminal environment to be able to run `mds`

 To remove the locally linked CLI:
-* `npm unlink mds-cloud-cli` -- removes the link from your system
+* `npm unlink -g mds-cloud-cli` -- removes the link from your system

 ## Usage